EntitySeaker/nixos/README.md

 - `$ dconf load /com/gexperts/Tilix/ < tilix-backup` #Loads tilix dconf config from a file

 ## Customization
-In order to add new cursors for a user extract the cursor zip package inside `~/.config` Then restart the themes application and choose the custom cursor The filemanager takes pictures, videos, documents etc from: `~/.config/user-dirs.dirs`
+In order to add new cursors for a user extract the cursor zip package inside `~/.config`<br>
+Then restart the themes application and choose the custom cursor<br>
+The filemanager takes pictures, videos, documents etc from: `~/.config/user-dirs.dirs`

 ## Delete old generations